Car Title Loan Laws And Regulations By State

 • Wisconsin

-While these states are rightly perceived as less strict on lenders regarding regulations and requirements, they do come with a motley assortment of prohibited practices.
-For instance, title lenders in Virginia may not offer a car loan to active duty service members.
-Each state’s legal codes are filled with oddities and minor details that any lender or loan-seeker must become familiar with.
+While these states are rightly perceived as less strict on lenders in terms of regulations and requirements, they also include many prohibited practices.
+For instance, title lenders in Virginia may not offer car loans to active-duty service members, and you can't have multiple secured loans at once.
+Each state's legal codes are filled with oddities and minor details that any lender or loan-seeker must become familiar with.

 Car Title Loan Laws - Loophole States

-The loophole states have each passed laws against the high APR and terms standard in title loans but have shortcomings in their legal framework.
-In each of the states in question, it’s possible to offer title loans by complying with or working around the restrictions that are in place.
+These states have each passed laws restricting interest rates and loan amounts for short-term lenders.
+In each state, it's possible to offer title loans by complying with or working around the restrictions in place.
+Here are a few examples: